peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Custom Encodings</b>

-Classes that implement the ICharacterEncoding interface can provide dditional character encodings not included in the Encoding Standard. ome examples of these include the following:
+Classes that implement the ICharacterEncoding interface can provide additional character encodings not included in the Encoding Standard.
+Some examples of these include the following:

  * A modified version of UTF-8 used in Java's serialization formats.